 \subsubsection{Intra-Request Parallel (IRP)}

-Multimodal requests often include multiple high-resolution images in many practical scenarions like autonomous driving and video question answering.
-In modern LMMs, these images are further converted into a large number of patches that needs to be processed through a computationally-heavy MME.
+Multimodal requests often include multiple high-resolution images in many practical scenarios like autonomous driving and video question answering.
+In modern LMMs, these images are further converted into a large number of patches that need to be processed through a computationally heavy MME.
 This significantly increases the computation load, making the encoding process a major bottleneck.

 To address this, we introduce Intra-Request Parallelism (IRP), which partitions a single request's image patches across multiple encoding workers in a data-parallel fashion.
 Since patches are encoded independently, they can be processed and transferred concurrently.
 Specifically, each encoding worker concurrently processes a subset of patches, computes their token representations, and asynchronously transfers them to the prefill stage.
 Once all patch-level tokens reach the prefill stage, they are aligned, projected, and merged to form the complete multimodal tokens.